to-ie/ad-aggregator/readme.md

 ```
 python build.py
 ```
-This will create an index.html file in the docs directory, which you can open in your browser to browse and filter ads offline.
+This will create an index.html file in the docs directory, which you can open in your browser to browse and filter ads offline or publish statically.

 ## 🕒 Automation with Cron Jobs